rudebono/absinthe_one_of/README.md

 Support an Input Union Type System Directive in Absinthe.

+## Inspiration

+This package was inspired by an article written by [Maarten Van Vliet](https://github.com/maartenvanvliet).

+You can read the original article [Creating an Input Union Type System Directive in Absinthe](https://maartenvanvliet.nl/2022/04/28/absinthe_input_union/).

+## Key Improvements

+- **Nested Objects**: Allows for `one_of` validation within nested object structures.
+- **Nested List Objects**: Supports `one_of` validation within nested lists of objects.

 ## Installation

 Add `:absinthe_one_of` to your list of dependencies in `mix.exs`: